vmmartinezlona/backend-skeleton/README.md

-# Triples graphs proposal API
+# Backend Skeleton API
+This backend skeleton works with Tediousjs, but can be adjust to any database manager package

 ## How to run for first time